 Extruded Bar Soap vs. Poured Bar Soap

 Our process for extruding bar soap is highly efficient and produces consistent bars that last much longer than a poured version.
 Poured bar soap often has fun visual aesthetics that can’t easily be replicated at our manufacturing scale or with our equipment, but that doesn’t mean that our team isn’t up to a challenge.
 We are inspired by poured soap trends, and our innovation team is always working to develop new aesthetics.
-Reach out to our sales team to request a sample of a 2-in-1 bar, spiralized galaxy bar, or many of our other inspired recent creations.
+Reach out to our sales team to request a sample of a 2-in-1 bar, moisturizing shave bar, spiralized galaxy bar, glow-in-the-dark bar or many of our other inspired recent creations.

 How Is Bar Soap Made?